-For the savvier investors who can anticipate the market movement and predict the volatility of shares market accurately (or as accurately as possible), then the returns will always be greater through timely shift of money from one asset class to another.
+For savvier investors who can anticipate market movements and predict the volatility of the shares market accurately (or as accurately as possible), then the returns will always be greater through the timely shift of money from one asset class to another.

-Unfortunately, most people can’t, or at least not consistently.
-Investors will end up buying expensive and sell cheap, at least a few times in their investment, cutting their returns.
+Unfortunately, most people can’t mnage this – at least not consistently.
+Investors will end up buying expensive and selling cheap, at least a few times in their investment, cutting into their returns.

-Furthermore, every shift causes transaction and trading costs.
+Furthermore, every shift incurs transaction and trading costs.
 All these costs reduce your returns.
 Sometimes, it pays to let your money stay put and just enjoy the compounding effect of your interest!

 Even though putting your money in an investment vehicle will see its value lurch up and down, but at the end of the day, you still win, compared to the cash you save in a bank account.